smatts/oer-tutorial-liascript/tutorial.md

 2. Check your file names and content

 Check if your file name contains characters like **spaces**.
-These are not allowed and cause the document generation to break.
+These are not allowed and can cause LiaScript to not understand the URL.

-Also, ensure that there are no special characters like emojis or other unicode characters in your documents.
-Our document processor does not understand these characters, which also leads to breaking the document generation.
+Also, ensure that there are no scripts or anything that could cause the LiaScript interpreter to fail.

 3. Check your media

 Sometimes, images or videos can cause the document generation to break.
 Usually, this happens when you use an unsupported format.
 Stick to widespread formats like `png` and `jpg` to be sure.

+### My videos can not play

+If you host your videos on a platform other than GitHub, you may run into problems playing your videos.
+This is due to a protection of LiaScript to not run untrusted code or media.
+You can easily fix this by putting your videos inside your Git repository.
+You might be able to embed your videos in an iframe or get it to work other ways that are not described here.

 </section>